aspose-cells/Aspose.Cells-Products/cells/en/python-java/merger/merge-fods-to-xlsm/_index.md

 The following example demonstrates how to merge FODS to XLSM in Python.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge FODS to XLSM.
 Upload your files, call Workbook.Combine method for merging files, and then save it to XLSM file.
 If you develop code in Python, this will be simpler than it sounds.
-See {{platform} example that merges FODS to XLSM.
+See Python example that merges FODS to XLSM.

 {{% /blocks/products/pf/agp/text %}}